Understanding the Costs of Multi-Factor Authentication

 The ABCs of Multi-Factor Authentication

-Multi-Factor Authentication, or MFA, requires users to present multiple verification elements before granting access.
-This concept isn't new but has become crucial in today's cyber landscape.
+Multi-Factor Authentication, or MFA, requires users to provide multiple verification elements before accessing a system.
+This isn't a new concept, but it's become vital in today's digital landscape.

 Think of MFA as a combination lock.
 It uses at least two of these factors: